geotrellis/geotrellis-netcdf/README.md

 ### NetCDF Java ###

-Because the S3 and HDFS reading capability are not present in mainline NetCDF Java, you must compile and locally-publish a [partiular feature branch](https://github.com/Unidata/thredds/tree/feature/s3+hdfs) that was recently contributed by the present author and will hopefully make its way into the mainline at some point.
+Because the S3 and HDFS reading capability are not present in mainline NetCDF Java, you must compile and locally-publish a [particular feature branch](https://github.com/Unidata/thredds/tree/feature/s3+hdfs) that was recently contributed by the present author and will hopefully make its way into the mainline at some point.
 To compile and locally-publish the feature branch, try something like the following:

 ```bash